Euchie23/GeoTentacles/hotspot_predictions/README.md

 ---

 ## 🧱 Modeling Workflow & Data Lineage
-This project directly builds on the spatial database, polygon grid, and aggregation logic established in **Project A**.
+This project directly builds on the spatial database, polygon grid, and aggregation logic established in **hotspot_dynamics**.
 No new spatial discretization was introduced.

 **Workflow overview:**
-1. Polygon-level features generated from Project A outputs
+1. Polygon-level features generated from hotspot_dynamics outputs
 2. Environmental and catch summaries assembled into an ML feature table
 3. Random Forest classification trained on historical years
 4. Predictions generated for independent test years (2016–2020)